Puntzi/pnt_bulletProofVest/README.md

 **Requeriments**
 * ox_inventory
 * ox_lib
+* oxmysql

+**Update 2.0.0**
+* Now when u put a bulletproof and u remove it u will recive the correct bulletproof
+* When u disconnect the armour u have will get saved in the DB
+* When u connect the amrmour saved in the DB will be put it to you

+*Edited the [OX] part because this is a STANDALONE resource not a OX resource so that was my bad*

 **If u want to change names or anything like that you need to know a little codding to be able to edit the code (it's not hard to do it)**